-For audits, engagement quality reviews are performed by audit partners in compliance with professional standards for audits of all listed companies, all public-interest entities and those considered to need close monitoring.
-The Regional AMP (or Regional Audit Leader) and Regional or country PPD approve all required audit engagement quality review assignments.
+For audits, engagement quality reviews are performed by audit partners in compliance with professional standards for audits of all listed companies, certain public-interest entities and those considered to need close monitoring.
+The Regional AMP (or Regional Audit Leader) and Country PPD approve all required audit engagement quality review assignments.